univention/univention-corporate-server/doc/architecture/services/app-center.rst

    App Center web server integration

 The *App Center web server integration* appends the *Web server configuration* and adds the path to the app's web interface.
-The procedure uses *Univention Configuration Registry (UCS)*.
+The procedure uses :ref:`services-ucr`.
 The *App Center web server integration* removes the appended configuration upon app removal.

 Apps can also provide a complex web server integration by adding their own configuration to the *HTTP web server*.
 App developers handle the configuration